noliaphyta/jardin/content/Tutorials/Usable YouTube.md

 ---
+title: Usable YouTube
+published: 2025-05-31
+publish: publish
-title: How to customize YouTube
+description: How to customize YouTube using Firefox addons
-date: 2025-05-31
 ---
 Requires [[Firefox is the best browser|Firefox]] on a desktop environment.
 ## 🪦 YouTube is getting worse.